chriskottom/chriskottom.com-legacy/source/_posts/2013-09-12-2013-saas-survey-a-bootstrappers-tldr.markdown

 date: 2013-09-12 13:13
 comments: true
 categories: SaaS, business, marketing, revenue, sales
+description: A few takeaways from the 2013 SaaS Survey that will interest the founders of self-funded startups
 ---
 About a week ago, David Skok posted results from a [study of 155 SaaS companies][1] to his [For Entrepreneurs blog][2].
 The participants in the survey were described as: